 Here are some reasons why the DustRam® System for removing tile is typically a better choice over using a contractor with a ride on floor stripper:

 - The subfloors will have noticeably less damage from our process.
-Contractors who use their heavy electric machines over soft concrete can literally destroy your concrete subfloors, requiring very expensive repairs sometimes costing thousands of dollars before an installation can proceed.
+Contractors who use their heavy electric machines over soft concrete can literally destroy your concrete subfloors, requiring very expensive repairs sometimes costing thousands of dollars before installation can proceed.

 - The subfloor will be flatter after the tile is removed than on the day the concrete was poured.
 Here is a video of how our process removes hundreds of little high spots, where an electric ride on floor machine does nothing to promote a flatter floor